May 26, 2021

 If a software product doesn’t solve a real problem that people would be willing to pay for, then it’s not going to succeed—no matter how well it’s built.
 Moreover, even if a product does solve a need, if the experience of interacting with that product isn’t intuitive, then people probably aren’t going to want to use it.

 Here, “well built” refers both to the backend code and to the frontend user experience.
 Optimizing this experience begins with empathy.
-In practice, it means seeking to understand the customer journey by doing the proper research and then mapping those journeys to the actual software products via robust UX designs.
+In practice, it means seeking to understand the customer journey by doing user research and then mapping those journeys to the actual software products via robust UX designs.
 Iterative processes, such as Agile, facilitate the creation of well-engineered, intuitive software products.

 Benefits of Software Products